Sachinacharya-Project/Translator/README.md

 # Translator

-Translate String into any specified language
+Translate your lannguage to any other languages.